Anglers' Edge Online

 HORSESHOE LAKE, QUARRY LAKES (UNION CITY/FREMONT)

-- Black Bass have been biting artificial baits/lures or nightcrawlers anywhere around the lake.
+- Black bass have been biting on artificial baits/lures or nightcrawlers anywhere around the lake.

 LAKE CHABOT (CASTRO VALLEY)